jesuszarate/HoloPhysics/README.md

 ###Greg
 - Motion of holograms based on environment and user applied vectors
 - Handling collisions of holograms with other holograms and real environment.
+- Game elements: lives, passing/failing a level, determining components and composition of levels, etc.
+- User applying vectors (how to select avatar, choose vector type, determine magnitude and direction, etc.), initiating the level, and pausing in mid-level.

 ###Lance
 - Professional writing